ukantjadia/ukantjadia.github.io/content/List100/_index.md

 Progress as of Dec 31, 2023: 40.75/92.**

-\n ✓ Learn Spanish
+1. \n ✓ Learn Spanish

-\n ✓ Live in another country
+1.  ✓ Live in another country

-\n ✓ Start a nonprofit organization
+1.  ✓ Start a nonprofit organization

-\n ✗ See my book being sold at an airport outside Vietnam
+1.  ✗ See my book being sold at an airport outside Vietnam

-\n ✓ Be in a movie/commercial (I’ve actually done this in 3 countries: Vietnam, India, US)
+1.  ✓ Be in a movie/commercial (I’ve actually done this in 3 countries: Vietnam, India, US)

-\n ✗ Become the first author of a paper at a top-tier conference
+1.  ✗ Become the first author of a paper at a top-tier conference

-\n ✗ Get published on the New Yorker
+1.  ✗ Get published on the New Yorker

-\n ✗ Read 1000 books (~60% done)
+1.  ✗ Read 1000 books (~60% done)

-\n ✓ Teach a graduate-level course
+1.  ✓ Teach a graduate-level course

-\n ✓ Start a company
+1.  ✓ Start a company

-\n ✗ Author a patent
+1.  ✗ Author a patent
 \n ✗ Write for a TV show that I watch
 \n ✗ Design and publish a game
 \n ✓ Fall in love